 The Journey Down is one of those little adventure titles, that hasn't really gotten the attention it deserves.
-I guess at part it might be, because it started out as a freeware low-resolution point&click game, that later on turned into higher resolution paid remake, and at part it might be, because it IS a point & click adventure game.
+I guess, at a part, it might be because it started out as a freeware low-resolution point&click game, that later on turned into higher resolution paid remake, and, at a part, it might b because it IS a point 'n' click adventure game.
 Or maybe it's because the games themselves aren't that long, there are 3 chapters in the story and the last chapter of it is just currently in the works.
 And that the game originally came out in 2010.

 5 years is a long time to wait for a final chapter to a story.
 Hell, even the chapter 2 was only released in 2014.

 Be it how it may though, I do think the Journey Down is criminally overlooked.
 Unlike many other modern adventure games, it has a charming style and a sense of humour as well as art direction, that just doesn't try to look as old school as possible.
 And the puzzles aren't that bad either.